Steel and tin cans: Steel for can making

 The majority of steel used in packaging is tinplate, which is steel that has been coated with a thin layer of tin, whose functionality is required for the production process.
 The tin layer is usually applied by electroplating.

 Two-piece steel can design

 Most steel beverage cans are two-piece designs, made from 1) a disc re-formed into a cylinder with an integral end, double-seamed after filling and 2) a loose end to close it.
 Steel cans are made in many different diameters and volumes, with opening mechanisms that vary from ring pulls and tab openers, to wide open mouths.
-Modern can making lines may produce up to 1000 cans per minute.

 Drawn-and-ironed (DWI) steel cans

 The process of re-forming sheet metal without changing its thickness is known as 'drawing'.
 Thinning the walls of a two-piece can by passing it through circular dies is called 'ironing'.
 Steel beverage cans are therefore generally referred to as drawn-and-ironed, or DWI, cans (sometimes D&I).
 The DWI process is used for making cans where the height is greater than the diameter, and is particularly suited to making large volumes of cans of the same basic specification.

 Steel can wall thicknesses are now 30% thinner and weigh 40% less than 30 years ago, reducing the amounts of raw materials and energy required to make them.
 They are also up to 40% thinner than aluminium.